 As the entrepreneurship program is run in collaboration with police officers and PAL chapters, schools in cities and suburbs should be targeted.
 This is where PAL chapters are usually located.

 Moreover, the program targets at-risk students.
 Thus, schools with a diverse student population should be targeted.
-Narrowing down the target markets to schools with over 500 students to ensure a diverse student body leaves 5293 middle schools.
+Narrowing down the target markets to schools with over 500 students to ensure a diverse student body leaves 5,293 middle schools.

 Finally, police presence is required as officers at school recruit and mentor students withing the program.
 67% of middle schools in the United States have officers of site.
-Therefore 67% of 5293 middle schools with a diverse student population are in cities and suburbs, which is the final target market.
-This target market includes 3493 middle schools in the Unites States.
+Therefore 67% of 5,293 middle schools with a diverse student population are in cities and suburbs, which is the final target market.
+This target market includes 3,493 middle schools in the Unites States.

 PAL chapters are an essential aspect of this program as the program relies on a collaboration with PAL.
 The target market can be defined differently, considering PAL locations.
 For the program expansion chapters that already run mentorship programs should be targeted.
 These chapters have experience with mentoring and infrastructures in place to adopt the curriculum.
 There are approximately 700 PAL chapters nationwide.
 From a random sample of 15 chapters, 9 locations already run mentorship programs (60%).
 Therefore, the target market is 420 PAL chapters (60% of 700).